artnum/BizCuit-Bexio/README.en.md

 # BizCuit-Bexio, bexio API in PHP

+If you are looking to move away from [Bexio](https://bexio.com), there is another project [bx-sync](https://github.com/artnum/bx-sync) which aims to do just that.

 This library allow to access [Bexio API](https://docs.bexio.com/).
 Constructed arround cURL, it uses token authentication and provide a great deal of features.